allenhwkim/ngentest/README.md

     }
     ```

-  * includeMatch: When ngentest runs with a directory, include only these files. e.g.,
+  * **includeMatch**: When ngentest runs with a directory, include only these files. e.g.,
     ```
     includeMatch: [/(component|directive|pipe|service).ts/],
     ````

-  * excludeMatch: When ngentest runs with a directory, exclude these files. e.g.,
+  * **excludeMatch**: When ngentest runs with a directory, exclude these files. e.g.,
     ```
     excludeMatch: [/.*module.ts$/]
     ```